Jealousy and Compersion on Love Island

 By Marie Thouin, PhD

 Reality TV rarely gets credit for emotional complexity.
-As an academic—and as someone who has long identified with “alternative culture”—I used to dismiss dating shows as trashy.
-Too image‑centric.
-Too invested in a narrow, normative ideal of attractiveness.
-Overwhelmingly heteronormative, mononormative, and built to glamorize drama.
-If I’m honest, I was often quietly judgmental of friends who were devoted to The Bachelor, Married at First Sight, or Love Is Blind.
-What a waste of time and brain cells, I thought!
+As an academic—and as someone who has long identified with “alternative culture”—I used to dismiss reality dating shows as trashy: clearly image‑centric, invested in a narrow, normative ideal of attractiveness, overwhelmingly heteronormative, mononormative, and built to glamorize drama.
+If I’m honest, I was often judgmental of friends who were addicted to shows like The Bachelor, Married at First Sight, or Love Is Blind.

-What surprised me was not the drama (there’s plenty of that), but the degree of emotional exposure.
-Beneath the editing and neon lighting, I found something closer to a sociological and cultural laboratory—one that puts jealousy, romantic competition, communication, and emerging forms of relational maturity directly on display.
+What surprised me was not the drama, but the degree of emotional exposure and honest communication.
+Beneath the oversized drama and neon lighting, I found something closer to a cultural laboratory—one that puts jealousy, romantic competition, communication, and intentional forms of relational maturity directly on display.
 Topics I happen to be deeply invested in.

 A Mononormative Experiment—with Polyamorous Wisdom